Naming-isDifficult/LIGN167_Final/README.md

     - (2 ** layer_per_stack - 1) * stack_size + 1 (ibab's implementation)
     - (2 ** layer_per_stack) ** stack_size (unsure)
     - (2 ** layer_per_stack) * stack_size (my implementation)<br>
-3. **Saving/Loading Models**<br>
-    Although pytorch does provide torch.save() and torch.load() methods to save/load models, I don't really want to use they due to uncertainty ---- I don't have enough time to make sure everything is working.
-Instead, I use another approach ---- saving the model with python moudule pickle.
-To save/load your own model, save_model_pickle() and load_model_pickle() methods are recommended.
-They are implemented based on picke module.
-For save_model() and load_model() methods, they are implemented based on putorch and their functionalities *are not* guaranteed.

 <br>